Top 10 Travel Experiences to Remember Forever, Part 1

 According to Orkney.com, the POWs found themselves transported to the Orkney Islands as part of a war effort.
 They were there to build sea barriers along Scapa Flow, the shallow section of water that sits between the islands.
 Home to a naval base at the time and with a long history of strategic importance dating back to the time of the Vikings, Scapa Flow was key to the war effort.
 The POWs worked to help build the causeways that link the islands.

 The Italians requested a place to worship within their camp and got permission to build a chapel on Lamb Holm.
-What they accomplished was nothing short of spectacular.
+What they accomplished is nothing short of spectacular.
 With limited building materials, they created a masterpiece.

-Using two Nissen huts back to back, typically used as barracks, the interior is constructed out of plasterboard and concrete.
+Using two Nissen huts back to back, typically used as barracks, the interior is constructed of plasterboard and concrete.
 An entire chapel scene is painted on the inside, complete with brick walls, vaulted ceilings and buttresses.
 The exterior façade is constructed to look like a church rather than a barracks hut.

 The chapel was only used for a short period of time before the POWs were released and was not fully completed until after the war.